open-xchange/appsuite-frontend/documentation/customize.md

 description: Getting ready to develop your own plugins / apps
 ---

-There are two ways that your code can interact with the appsuite.
+There are two ways that your code can interact with the OX App Suite.
 First of all there are **apps** that are described briefly [here](/ui/customize/app/first-app.html).

 The second way is using **extension points and extensions**.